 Some ladies report a lingering sour and metallic taste on the tongue while pregnant.
 To deal with this common symptom of pregnancy, invest in a tongue scraper to keep the mouth fresh and help when food aversions occur.
 Scraping the tongue is an ancient ayurvedic health practice that freshens breath and many find it helpful in improving the taste of food.
 If you're new to scraping, start slow.
 Don't scrape too far back on the tongue to start.
 I also personally found mint-flavored toothpastes to taste disagreeable.
 Our solution is to swap in a natural paste made with baking soda or otherwise containing a 'saltier' flavor rather than mint.
 Children's toothpaste often come in more palatable flavors like bubble gum.

 Another important thing to factor in are cleaning chores.
 Have loved ones help with the most strenuous tasks.
 Choose cleaning products made with less harmful ingredients.
 If you can make a cleaner yourself, that can be helpful as some 'natural' cleaners aren't as harmless as we'd like to believe.
 (Caveat: do proper reading before mixing and concocting your own cleaner.
-Some natural ingredients can be harmful when mixed together in certain combinations.)
+Some natural ingredients can be harmful when mixed together.)
 Nix any cleaners that make you feel lightheaded as you clean.
 If possible, open a window for ventilation and use rubber gloves.
 Check labels.
 If you're in a bind, turn to vinegar and baking soda.
 They are safe enough to eat which settles worries.
-I clean happier knowing I'm not exposing babe, skin, or lungs to unnecessary nasties.
+I clean happier knowing I'm not exposing babe, skin, or lungs to unnecessary harshness.

 Running around town means you'll experience odors that come up on you fast.
 This is especially true during warmer months.
 Some women swear by having a fresh lemon to scratch and sniff to fight nausea while out and about.
 Tart hard candy can also work to distract the olfactory senses.